syntasso/kratix-docs/docs/events/2022-kcduk/01-using-multiple-promises.md

 ```
 <br />

-Verify the CRDs are all installed on your platform cluster.
-Note that you know have `knativeserving` and `postgres` available.
+Verify the CRDs that let a customer request an instance have been installed
 ```console
 kubectl --context kind-platform get crds
 ```